WarrenMfg/engineering-journal/README.md

 # Engineering Journal

-**Consolidate and organize bookmarks from browsers and scattered links collected in reading lists, note apps, docs, and spreadsheets.**
+Consolidate and organize bookmarks from browsers and links collected in reading lists, note apps, docs, and spreadsheets.

 ***